-These websites and networks allow you to add friends, create groups, participate in discussion and chat and post digital media such as videos and photos.
+These platforms allow users to connect with others, create groups, participate in discussions, and post digital media such as videos and photos.

-- Blogs eg sites hosted on or powered by Blogger or Wordpress
+- blogs (e.g. sites hosted on or powered by WordPress or Squiz)

 Wikis are collaboratively created repositories of content.
 Wikis allow users to create and edit new and existing articles and content.

 - forums and discussion boards (e.g. Google groups, Reddit)

 These sites allow users to share and rate their favourite content and comment on the submissions of others.